jimmyn123/StudentPlanner/README.md

 - SQLiteDatabase, SQLiteOpenhelper, ContentProvider, Adapter classes
 - Loading data into a spinner
 - DatePicker for start and end dates
-- Camera to save image notes
+- Camera to save image notes (Courses and Assessments Activity)
 - SharedPreferences
 - Fragments
 - Date reminders for courses